Office of the Registrar

 Duplicate diplomas are ordered bi-weekly and take 3-5 weeks to ship from the publisher.
 Upon arrival, duplicate diplomas are mailed to the address provided on the Diploma Reorder Form.

 All diplomas are shipped exclusively via USPS first class mail in mailers constructed of sturdy cardboard stock designed to protect each diploma.
 Mailers are marked "Diploma - Do Not Bend" and each mailer is stamped to be forwarded if possible; undeliverable diplomas will be returned to the University.
 Please note that the mailers are not immune to adverse weather or shipping and handling damages.

 If a diploma is damaged during delivery, students have a maximum of one full academic

 term to contact the One-Stop Service Center with proof of the damages and request

 a reorder at no expense; normal order times will still apply.
 After one full academic

 term has lapsed, reorders must be made with a Diploma Reorder Form and all applicable

 fees will apply.
 Diplomas that are lost in the mail follow the same time lines.

 Some postal carriers will not deliver diplomas to certain addresses due to the size of the mailers and 'do not bend' instructions, so students may be required to pick up their diploma at their local postal office.
 Likewise, diplomas sent to P.O.
-Box addresses may be held at the counter for pickup.
+Box addresses or apartment complexes may be held at the counter/office for pickup.

 Diploma Honors, Degrees and Majors